 The Company calculates its SCR using the Standard Formula.
 The ratios of the Company's own funds to its SCR and MCR are shown below.
-The Company remains in a strong financial position with a SCR cover ratio of 281% (2020: 345%).
-The solvency surplus decreased during 2021 due to a decrease in own funds which was primarily due to: (i) a reduction in future premiums on one of the Company's largest in-force policies due to a change in the expected timing of a transaction refinancing and (ii) changes in assumptions on the value of projected future expenses following the Company's first full year of activity at scale and expected growth in the Company's operations.
+The Company remains in a strong financial position with an SCR Ratio of 256% (2021: 281%).
+The solvency surplus decreased during 2022 due to a decrease in Own Funds which was primarily due to an increase in the runoff expense provision component of the best estimate and an increase in the risk margin due to methodology changes in the calculations of these provisions.
+The MCR is at the floor of 25% of the SCR.